BMorrell92/BMorrell_Milestone_Project4/README.md

 - *"As a store owner, I want to monitor website performance, including page load times and uptime, to ensure a fast and reliable shopping experience for customers."* - **This feature does not currently exist, but is part of the future features list.**

-### User Feedback

-I asked a small group of friends and colleagues to test the application.
-Any criticisms will be considiered for future developments.
-The Feedback was as follows:

-- *"Easy to use and good for simple notes.
-However, it's a bit too simple if you want to start getting a bit more complex with your notes"*
-- *"Slightly 90's looking, but it does a good job, and I might even start using it myself!"*
-- *"Good work!
-Only thing i'd suggest is a custom field for the categories."*

 ## Future Testing